Skip to main content Skip to footer

 Value means understanding what your customers actually need, not what you think they need.
 Every service decision should answer one question: how does this help our customers achieve their goals?

 This means prioritizing requests based on business impact.
 A CEO’s laptop issue might take priority over routine software updates.
-Platforms like monday service can helps teams track this context automatically.
+Platforms like monday service help teams track this context automatically.

 2. Start where you are